 Have your printer ready in advance, so you can buy shipping online.
 If not, be prepared for a fun visit to the local post office.

 Thanks for reading my quick guide to selling men’s suits online!
 If this sounds overwhelming, and you’re not about the DIY method, feel free to get in touch for professional help.
-We sell high end suits on consignment, with a focus on the better Italian, American and English brands.
+We sell high end suits on consignment, with a focus on the best designer and luxury brands (retail price $2k and up).
 You can view our current used suits and jackets for sale in the shop now.